NYPD Commissioner Resigns Amid Federal Probe

 In November 2023, agents took the mayor’s phone and iPad in order to examine them for evidence relating to his fundraising activities during his 2021 mayoral run.

-As police commissioner, Caban has played a central role in Adams’s efforts to fight crime and promote public safety.
+As police commissioner, Caban played a central role in Adams’s efforts to fight crime and promote public safety.
 But under Caban’s leadership, the NYPD’s recent record on this front has been mixed.

-In other categories of serious crime, such as rapes and robberies, the rates are higher than the same period last year, the figures show.
+In other categories of serious crime, such as rapes and robberies, the rates are higher than for the same period last year, the figures show.

-A total of 1,119 rapes happened in the city in the first nine months of 2024, compared to 1,008 in the same period in 2023, while 11,536 robberies were recorded, up from 11,358 in the equivalent 2023 period.
+A total of 1,119 rapes were reported in the city in the first nine months of 2024, compared with 1,008 in the same period in 2023, while 11,536 robberies were recorded, up from 11,358 in the equivalent 2023 period.

-In an email to The Epoch Times, Brendan McGuire, an attorney at the law firm WilmerHale which is representing Adams in the federal probe, said he had no comment.
+In an email to The Epoch Times, Brendan McGuire, an attorney at the law firm WilmerHale, which is representing Adams in the federal probe, said he had no comment.

 The Associated Press contributed to this report.